Beczheng/datasci_1_loading/data/readme.md

+# Data folder

-# This is a folder of the acquired datasets
+This is a folder of the acquired datasets